Stability vs Implicit Bias of Gradient Methods on Separable Data and Beyond: Stability bounds for self-bounded objectives

 First, we establish a stability bound for GD under \cref{ass:grad_norm_pow}.
 We consider standard gradient descent (GD) with a fixed step size $\eta>0$ applied to the empirical risk $\widehat{F}$; this method is initialized at a point $w_1$ and at each step $t=1,\ldots,T$ performs an update

 The algorithm returns the final model, $w_T$.

 We begin with bounding the $\ell_1$-on-average-loo model stability of GD with self-boundedness. \begin{theorem} Suppose \cref{ass:grad_norm_pow} holds and $f(w,z)$ is positive, convex and $L$-smooth with respect to $w$, for all $z$.
-Then, GD is $\ell_1$-on-average-loo model stable with
+Then, GD with step size $\eta \leq \ifrac{2}{L}$ is $\ell_1$-on-average-loo model stable with

 \end{theorem}